esl/MongooseIM/doc/Advanced-configuration.md

     * **Examples:** `odbc`, `[internal, anonymous]`

 - **auth_opts** (local)
-    * **Description:** Provides different parameters that will be applied to choosen authentication method.
+    * **Description:** Provides different parameters that will be applied to a choosen authentication method.
 Those parameters are:

         * **auth_password_format** (local)
              * **Description:** Decide whether user passwords will be kept plain or hashed in the database.
 Currently the popular XMPP clients support the SCRAM method, so it is strongly recommended to use the hashed version.
 The older ones can still use `PLAIN` mechiansm. `DIGEST-MD5` is not available with `scram`.